-In recognition of National Immunization Awareness Month in August, McFarland Clinic is sharing tips and information about vaccines for people of all ages.
-In this installment, we look at the importance of vaccines for pregnant women and their unborn babies.
+August is National Immunization Awareness Month, and McFarland Clinic wants to share with you information about vaccines for people of all ages.
+This post covers the important vaccinations for pregnant women and their unborn babies.